wayfair/vsm-ios/Sources/LegacyVSM/Documentation.docc/ComprehensiveGuide/ViewDefinition-UIKit.md

 }
 ```

-To turn any UIView or UIViewController into a "VSM View", define a property that holds our current state and decorate it with the `@LegacyRenderedViewState` property wrapper. `@RenderViewState` is designed for UIKit and will not work in SwiftUI.
+To turn any UIView or UIViewController into a "VSM View", define a property that holds our current state and decorate it with the `@LegacyRenderedViewState` property wrapper. `@LegacyRenderedViewState` is designed for UIKit and will not work in SwiftUI.
 (See <doc:ViewDefinition-SwiftUI> for more information.)

 **The `@LegacyRenderedViewState` property wrapper updates the view every time the state changes**. `@LegacyRenderedViewState` requires a `render` _function type_ parameter to call when the state changes.
 You must define this function in your UIView or UIViewController.